kkm24132/dsc-gettingcleaningdata/README.md

   In more detail for the functionality this function
   * gets all the activities from the activities, as a data frame with columns ID/NAME
-  * gets all the feature labels again with columns being ID/NAME
+  * gets all the feature labels again with columns being ID/NAME.
+Importantly, it removes any R "significant" characters such as parentheses, ".", "-" or "," from the feature name values.
+The feature name values are also turned lower case
   * gets all the test and training subjects as single column data frames - it then combines them into 1 single-column data frame using rbind
-  * gets all the features actual data per subject - for both test and training.
+  * gets all the features actual data values per subject - for both test and training - as a data frame.
 It uses the feature labels as column names - so it refers to the feature labels data frame from the step described above.
-It combines both test and train dta into 1 data frame.
-Having done that, it proceeds to maintain only the feature data which contain the labels "mean" or "std" in the column names
+It combines both test and train data frames into 1 data frame.
+Having done that, it proceeds to maintain only the feature data which contain the labels "mean" or "std" in the corresponding feature column names - that in turn leaves only those feature columns which express the mean or standard deviation of an observation variable as well as those variables which have the name "meanfreq" - a mean frequency which is available for the frequency domain features and is calculated in the original data set as the weighted average of a number of frequency components - details about these variables are given in the file Cookbook.md
   * it extracts the activities results per subject (test and train).
 It binds the two data frames into 1.
 Then it replaces the activities values with meaningful names using the activity labels instead.